Jan Stockbruegger (Lead Editor)

 Dr. Christian Bueger (Associate Editor)

-Dr. Christian Bueger is reader in International Relations at Cardiff University.
+Dr. Christian Bueger is professor of International Relations at the University of Copenhagen.
 He holds a PhD in International Relations from the European University Institute (Florence, Italy).
-Before joining Cardiff he was a research fellow at the Greenwich Maritime Institute (London, UK), and a research fellow at the Institute for Development and Peace (Duisburg, Germany).
+Before joining Copenhagen he was a professor at the Cardiff University, a research fellow at the Greenwich Maritime Institute (London, UK), and a research fellow at the Institute for Development and Peace (Duisburg, Germany).
 He worked at the European University Institute as a research assistant to the first European Report on Development (2009).
 He has studied at the Goethe University Frankfurt, Cornell University and at the European University Institute.
 His policy-oriented research focuses on maritime security, ocean governance, the United Nations, and the role of knowledge and expertise for security and peace.
 He has published widely in journals such as African Security, Contemporary Security Policy, Cooperation & Conflict, International Studies Perspectives, Journal of International Relations and Development, Security Dialogue, Third World Quarterly, or Zeitschrift fuer Internationale Beziehungen.

 His publications on piracy and maritime security include: Learning from Piracy: Future Challenges of Maritime Security Governance, Global Affairs 1(1), 33-42, 2015; What is Maritime Security?,Marine Policy 53, 159-164, 2015; Piracy Studies – Academic Responses to the Return of an Ancient Menace, Cooperation and Conflict, 49(3), 406-416, 2014; Orchestrating the Response: Somali Piracy and Ontological Complexity, Global Policy 4(1): 86-93, 2013, Drops in the bucket?
 A Review of Onshore Responses to Somali Piracy, WMU Journal of Maritime Affairs,15(1) Special Issue on ‘Piracy at Sea’, edited by S.P.
 Menefee and M. Meija:15-31, 2012; and Pirates, Fishermen and Peacebuilding – Options for Counter-Piracy Strategy in Somalia,Contemporary Security Policy 32 (2): 356-381.
 2011 (co-authored with Jan Stockbruegger and Sascha Werthes).
 More information as well as downloadable working paper is available on his personal page or his page at academia.edu .
 He can be contacted at firstname.lastname@example.org.